 First,#

 There is a general lack of critical thinking and questioning spirit.
-Some claim there are good job opportunities here, and they immediately feel tempted and happily go; someone says joining a certain group can get coupons and cashback, and they join without hesitation; someone is told "your credit card has been fraudulently charged overseas," and they panic and start cooperating with the scammer.
+Some claim there are good job opportunities here, and they immediately feel excited and go; some say joining a certain group can get coupons and cashback, and they join without hesitation; some are told "your credit card has been fraudulently used abroad," and they panic and start cooperating with the scammer.
 In short, they believe whatever others say, and with just a little emotional provocation, they fall for it.
-In these people's minds, greed and fear have long overshadowed rational thought, and calm reflection seems a luxury to them; no matter how much they earn, they will ultimately be harvested.
+In these people's minds, greed and fear loom large, and calm reflection seems a luxury to them; no matter how much they earn, they will ultimately be harvested.

 Second,#

 There is a reverence for collective thinking, abandoning individual thought.
-Many believe that going with the crowd is always right, and even if mistakes occur, it is always the law that does not hold the masses accountable.
-Everyone is buying houses, so I should buy one too; everyone is getting vaccinated, so I should get vaccinated too; everyone is buying insurance, so I should buy insurance too; otherwise, who will support today's elderly?
+Many believe that going with the flow is always right; even if mistakes occur, it is always the law that does not punish the crowd.
+Everyone is buying houses, so I should buy one too; everyone is getting vaccinated, so I should get vaccinated; everyone is buying insurance, so I should buy insurance; otherwise, who will support today's elderly?
 However, when collectivism becomes the only creed, protecting collective interests often requires sacrificing individual interests.
-The conflict of interests between the individual and the collective has long become an unspoken truth.
+The conflict of interests between individuals and the collective has long become an unspoken truth.

-For a long time, we have been educated to have a spirit of dedication, where the collective's interests are above all, always ready to sacrifice ourselves for the collective good.
-But if you are the one who ultimately needs to be sacrificed, will you still find that sacrifice meaningful?
-Isn't such thinking a manifestation of self-enslavement?
+For a long time, we have been educated to have a spirit of dedication, that the collective's interests are above all, always ready to sacrifice ourselves for the collective good.
+But if you are the one who ultimately needs to be sacrificed, would you still find such a sacrifice meaningful?
+Isn't this way of thinking a manifestation of self-enslavement?

-In this land, scammers and fools dance together, truth and illusion intertwine, raising concerns.
+On this land, scammers and fools dance together, truth and fantasy intertwine, leaving much to be concerned about.
 Should we reflect on how it has come to this?